Frequently Asked Questions for Students

 Web orders with "SPR20 OTHER FUNDS" as the payment method, will be shipped after funding is verified.
 If funding cannot be verified, the order cannot be shipped until another payment method is provided.
 Please leave a valid contact phone number in case we need to contact you.

 Spring Quarter Textbooks/Course Material

 Textbook and course material information are available on the bookstore website or on the "Bookstore" link at the bottom of all college webpages.
 Web orders for spring quarter course materials will be processed as quickly as possible, all you need is your class schedule.
-Shipping costs will be waived on any web orders shipped on or after March 17.
+Shipping costs will be waived on any web orders.
 Please note: Unfortunately, we cannot ship ART KITS.
 If you are ordering an ART KIT, please see the "Curb-side Pick-up" option listed below.

 Web Order Curb-side Pick Up